Snehaphilip989/miniproject1/GIT_BasicCommands.md

 ## Clone

+git clone is a Git command line utility which is used to target an existing repository and create a clone, or copy of the target repository. git clone is primarily used to point to an existing repo and make a clone or copy of that repo at in a new directory, at another location.
+The original repository can be located on the local file system or on remote machine accessible supported protocols.
+The git clone command copies an existing Git repository.

 To create a working copy of the local repository, we use git clone.
 We use git clone command to clone a repository and bring all the files to the local machine.
 We can make changes in the cloned repository locally and the changed one can be pushed to the upstream directly.

 ## Fork